Health Empowerment for All

 Denyse Ferguson

-Denyse is a seasoned leader of growth and transformation.
-She has spent the last 30+ years catalyzing new phases of growth for established companies, start-up organizations, non-profit organizations, and other cause-related entities.
+Denyse has spent the last 30+ years catalyzing new phases of growth for established companies, start-up organizations, non-profit organizations, and other cause-related entities.
 She has extensive experience in multiple areas of business strategy, marketing, and development across multiple industries and around the globe.
+Leading the PPF builds on her previous mission to transform health system community impact efforts.

 PPF Board of Directors